1 Welcome to Osaka, Japan!

+Your complimentary, private transfer takes you to your local departure airport.
 On arrival at Kansai or Itami airport, you will be welcomed and taken to your five-star hotel situated in the heart of the city, where there is time to relax.
-At 20:00 meet your Travelling Concierge and travel companions at the hotel's Rainbow Lounge for your Welcome Dinner.
+At 20:00, meet your Travelling Concierge and travel companions at the hotel's Rainbow Lounge for your Welcome Dinner.
 Enjoy stunning views over Osaka while you enjoy delicious Japanese cuisine including tempura and sushi.
-(DW) Stay Two Nights: Imperial Hotel Osaka
+(DW) Stay Two Nights: Imperial Hotel Osaka.

 Situated in the heart of Japan where rivers and sea routes converge, Osaka is a hub of cutting-edge architecture, exotic flavours and laid-back locals.
-Experience Osaka Your Way as how you will observe the city's many highlights is your choice.
-You can board the chic Osaka Aqualiner to see the national library and 16th Century Osaka Castle, while you cruise on the Yodo River, a particularly beautiful option during cherry blossom season.
-Alternatively, you may visit the Floating Garden Observatory in the Umeda Sky Building, a landmark of the city offering incredible views in every direction.
+Today you will discover the city's highlights, starting with a visit to Osaka castle, beautiful during cherry blossom season.
 Then, together with your Travelling Concierge and fellow traveller, discover why Osaka is known as the kitchen of Japan as you embark on a food-tasting exploration along Dotonbori Street with a passionate local foodie.
 Try local specialities such as Takoyaki, rounds of ground octopus wrapped in batter, before sitting down to a tasty two-course lunch.
-With the evening at leisure, ask your Travelling Concierge for local recommendations to further explore this exotic city.
+In the afternoon, venture to the top of the Floating Garden Observatory in the Umeda Sky Building for incredible city views.
+With the evening at leisure, ask your Travelling Concierge for local recommendations to explore this exotic city further.
 (B/L)

 Experience Japanese technology at its best as you journey to Hiroshima station on the Shinkansen bullet train.
-On arrival, catch a ferry to Miyajima Island to visit the Itsukushima Shrine and see the elaborate O-torii gate rising majestically out of the sea.
-Take a moment to stroll around this peaceful island, before returning to Hiroshima on the ferry.
-Explore the UNESCO World heritage Site of Peace Memorial Park and Museum, the only structure left standing after the first atomic bomb was dropped during World War II.
+On arrival, explore the UNESCO World heritage Site of Peace Memorial Park and Museum, the only structure left standing after the first atomic bomb was dropped during World War II.
 The bomb was the single-most destructive force ever created by humankind and changed the course of history forever.
 During your visit, meet a survivor who will share insights into this dark chapter of world history.
+For lunch you will be treated to traditional Japanese savour pancakes known as Okonomiyaki, a dish typical of the region.
+Enjoy free time in the afternoon to explore Hiroshima and delve further into the city's history.
 You may wish to finish your visit with a special prayer for peace.
-For dinner you are treated to traditional savoury pancakes, known as Okonomiyaki, a typical dish of the region.
-Continue to Kyoto by bullet train where you check in to your hotel, a modern architectural masterpiece located in the centre of the city.
-(B/DW) Stay Two Nights: Hotel Granvia Kyoto
+Your journey continues by bullet train to Kyoto known for thousands of years as the Imperial capital of Japan.
+After you check in to your centrally located hotel the rest of the evening is yours.
+(B/L) Stay Two Nights: Hotel Granvia Kyoto.

-Journey to Hachinohe via bullet train.
-On arrival, absorb the unique atmosphere of Hashoku Centre Market.
-Visit Hirosaki Castle, famous for its bright Cherry Blossom trees that bloom between April and May.
-Meet a Cherry Blossom Doctor who will explain how his team nurture these beautiful trees from sapling to maturity and ensure all the Cherry Blossoms of the region are strong, healthy and able to thrive during the Cherry Blossom season.
+Journey to Shin-Aomori Station via bullet train.
+Visit Hirosaki Castle, famous for its bright cherry blossom trees that bloom between April and May.
+Meet a cherry blossom doctor who will explain how his team nurture these beautiful trees from sapling to maturity and ensure all the cherry blossoms of the region are strong, healthy and able to thrive during the cherry blossom season.
 As you explore the Tsugaru han Neputa Village you will see the colourful decorations used during the summer Neputa Festival and watch skilled craftsman at work, they spend month lacquering to create the perfect chopsticks.
-You then enjoy a special, VIP Experience, a private musical performance of Tsugaru Shamisen and Taiko, traditional Japanese guitar and drumming.
+You then enjoy a special Experience, a private musical performance of Tsugaru Shamisen and Taiko, traditional Japanese guitar and drumming.
 Your journey continues to Oirase Gorge, one of Japan's most-revered nature havens.
-After checking-in to your luxurious hotel, perhaps experience a soul-soothing Onsen, a traditional Japanese hot bath, in the nearby forest?
-(B/DW) Stay: Hoshino Resorts Oirase Keiryu Hotel, Oirase Gorge
+(B/DW) Stay Two Nights: Hoshino Resorts Oirase Keiryu Hotel, Oirase Gorge.

 11 Farewell Japan.

 Bid farewell to your travel companions and head to Narita or Haneda International Airport for your onward journey.
+On arrival at your home airport, your driver will greet and escort you to your waiting car for your private transfer home.
 (B)